Overview.

 # ...

-Your load test can contain one or more suites, where a suite defines what kind of steps and browser actions to execute, how long to repeat it, and how many threads to use in parallel.
+where a suite defines what kind of steps and browser actions to execute,

 Every suite section has three required properties: